Your Step-by-Step Guide to Becoming a Healthcare Leader

 Choose From a Number of Exciting Career Fields

 Industrial technologists are employed in a wide range of fields.
 So many, in fact, that you’ll likely have your choice of professional settings when you pursue your new career.
-There will always be a home for industrial technology graduates in manufacturing industries, but hospitals, engineering firms, pharmaceutical companies, and government agencies have also been known to hire industrial technologists.
-The Boeing Company, for example, is one of the most popular employers of industrial technology majors and offers salaries ranging from $88,000-$128,000.
+There will always be a home for industrial technology graduates in manufacturing industries, but other fields have also been known to hire industrial technologists, like:

 Industrial production managers, although more closely tied to manufacturing industries, still have an incredible amount of freedom when it comes to choosing where to work.
 According to the BLS, industrial production managers worked in the following top industries: